DharitG/quick-pack/README.md

 ##  Special Thanks to all AI tools and Vibe coding startups for bringing this incredible power of creation to everyone.

+##  Quick Pack's purpose is to learn a lot of concepts in a short amount of time.
+It is not meant for cheating or plagiarism.

 Quick Pack is an AI-powered educational platform that instantly converts PDFs, documents, and text into comprehensive coursepacks and interactive study materials.
 Powered by Cerebras AI for ultra-fast generation.

 ![Quick Pack Demo](https://img.shields.io/badge/Status-Production%20Ready-brightgreen)